casonadams/cross-compiler-rs/README.md

 ```
 ### Copy source to Projects
 * Repos can be cloned here
+* Projects dir is a shared volume so any editor can be used to edit the code.
+Then run the docker container to build when ready.

 ### Start container
 Start docker to build rust application